elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-psychological-theories-inform-our-understanding-of-language-comprehension.md

 url: /learn/psychology/questions/how-do-psychological-theories-inform-our-understanding-of-language-comprehension
 score: -1.0
 related_article1:
+    id: 164397
+    title: >-
+        What role does the right hemisphere play in language comprehension?
+    subject: Psychology
+    url: /learn/psychology/questions/what-role-does-the-right-hemisphere-play-in-language-comprehension
+related_article2:
     id: 164401
+    title: >-
-    title: What are Freud's theories of the mind, and how have they influenced neuroscience?
+        What are Freud's theories of the mind, and how have they influenced neuroscience?
     subject: Psychology
     url: /learn/psychology/questions/what-are-freuds-theories-of-the-mind-and-how-have-they-influenced-neuroscience
-related_article2:
-    id: 164384
-    title: How do cognitive functions influence grammar processing in the brain?
-    subject: Psychology
-    url: /learn/psychology/questions/how-do-cognitive-functions-influence-grammar-processing-in-the-brain
 related_article3:
-    id: 164401
+    id: 164380
-    title: What are Freud's theories of the mind, and how have they influenced neuroscience?
+    title: >-
+        What are the primary functions associated with the left brain hemisphere in language processing?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-freuds-theories-of-the-mind-and-how-have-they-influenced-neuroscience
+    url: /learn/psychology/questions/what-are-the-primary-functions-associated-with-the-left-brain-hemisphere-in-language-processing
 related_article4:
-    id: 164399
+    id: 164404
-    title: What is the role of cognitive psychology in language comprehension?
+    title: >-
+        What are the neural models of music processing, and how do they relate to cognition?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-cognitive-psychology-in-language-comprehension
+    url: /learn/psychology/questions/what-are-the-neural-models-of-music-processing-and-how-do-they-relate-to-cognition
 related_article5:
-    id: 164396
+    id: 164389
-    title: How does the left hemisphere contribute to language comprehension?
+    title: >-
+        Which neural pathways are involved in communication disorders?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-left-hemisphere-contribute-to-language-comprehension
+    url: /learn/psychology/questions/which-neural-pathways-are-involved-in-communication-disorders
 ---

 &nbsp;